Are duck eggs…. good? Do they taste like chicken eggs?

 The color of our duck egg yolks tends to be bright yellow, but the color of the yolk varies slightly depending on what the ducks have been eating.
 The same is true for the nutritional profile of that egg.

 Birds that have been eating a more varied diet will typically have brighter yellow yolks than birds that have not been eating as varied a diet.
-There are some tricks such as feeding marigold petals or yellow corn that supposedly help increase the egg yolk color, but we don’t do that.
-What you see is what you get with us.
+There are some tricks such as feeding marigold petals or yellow corn that supposedly help increase the egg yolk color, but I don’t do that.
+What you see is what you get with me.

 What color are the duck eggs?

-The shells of our eggs are white.
+The shells of my duck eggs are white to greenish white.
 The color of the eggs has to do with the breed of duck or chicken that laid the egg.
 Research has shown that the eggshell color has nothing to do with the nutritional value of the egg.

 Why can’t I crack the duck egg?